50 Amazing Landmarks in France To Visit

 30. Louvre Museum, Paris

-The Louvre is Paris’ crown jewel and the world’s most visited museum.
-The museum has 35,000 works of art art from the 6th century BC to the 19th century AD.
-It’s a sumptuous Renaissance palace itself, with a lavishly decorated interior and beautifully painted ceilings.
+The Louvre is one of the most iconic landmarks in France.
+It’s Paris’ crown jewel and the most visited museum in the world.
+This magnificent institution houses an astounding collection of 35,000 works of art spanning from the 6th century BC to the 19th century AD.

 Here’s my guide to the history of the Louvre.
 I’ve also written an extensive guide to the underrated masterpieces of the Louvre and one on tips and tricks for visiting the Louvre.